khushicbilko/Team-HealthSync/README.md

 ## ▶️ How to Run the App

-1. Open 2 terminal windows:
+1. Open two Vs Code terminal windows:
    - One for backend:
      ```bash
      cd server